- Creating the project

 - Create the project in a shared directory, accessible in read/write by all the project developers.

-- Display the description window of project: on the "Project" pane, in the "Project" group, click "Description".
+- Open the project description window: on the "Project" pane, in the "Project" group, click "Description".

 - Display the "SCM" tab.